plone/documentation/docs/contributing/documentation/myst-reference.md

 You can use cards from the Sphinx extension [`sphinx-design`](https://sphinx-design.readthedocs.io/en/latest/cards.html) to enhance the display and functionality of images.

-Cards allow the display of a caption, create a link to the source image to display when it is too large to fit within the documentation page without scaling, and add a border to demarcate the image from the page's white background.
+Cards allow the display of a caption, create a link to the source image to display when it is too large to fit within the documentation page without scaling, and add a border to demarcate the image from the page's background color.

 The following MyST example will display as shown below.